Hungry Happenings

 Place one strip on each of the four sides of your chalkboard, overlapping the strips at the corners.
 You need to cut the strips at the corners so that they match up nicely.

-The easiest way to do this is to cut down through the overlapping strips at a 45 degree angle.
+The easiest way to do this is to cut down through the overlapping strips at a 45-degree angle.
 Remove the excess modeling chocolate then gently press the two angled strips together.
 Repeat with all the corners.

-Reheat the white candy melts in the microwave on defrost for 10 second intervals, stirring after each, until melted.
 Use a bit of melted candy to attach the frame pieces and a few pieces of candy chalk to the chalkboard.

 To make an apple, color some white modeling chocolate with red candy coloring.
 Pinch off about a teaspoonful and roll into a ball.
 Flatten and shape it into an apple shape.
-Color some modeling chocolate brown to create the apple stems and some green for the leaves.
-Attach decorations with melted confectionery coating/candy melts.

 These chocolate chalkboards can be personalized for any occasion and will make great gifts for teachers, students, and faculty members.